pgdogdev/docs/docs/features/sharding/sharding-functions.md

 ---
 # Sharding functions

-The sharding function inside PgDog transforms column values in SQL queries to specific shard numbers.
-They are in turn used for routing queries to one or more databases in the [configuration](../../configuration/pgdog.toml/databases.md).
+The sharding function inside PgDog transforms column values in SQL queries to specific shard numbers, which are in turn used for routing queries to one or more databases in the [configuration](../../configuration/pgdog.toml/databases.md).

 ## How it works

-PgDog sharding function is based on PostgreSQL declarative partitions.
+The PgDog sharding function is based on PostgreSQL declarative partitions.
 This choice is intentional: it allows data to be sharded both inside PgDog and inside PostgreSQL, with the use of the same partition functions.

 PgDog supports all three PostgreSQL partition functions and uses them for sharding data between nodes: